 In 2006 the Institute of Medicine (IOM) influential report From Cancer Patient to Cancer Survivor: Lost in Transition focused attention on unmet needs of the nation's growing population of cancer survivors.
 Included in the report's call to action was the recommendation "that each cancer patient receive a 'survivorship care plan.' "

-Since the report's publication, the population of cancer survivors in the U.S. has grown from 10 million to nearly 16 million.
-This number is expected to grow by 31 percent to 20.3 million by 2026.1
+Since the report's publication, the population of cancer survivors in the U.S. has grown from 10 million to nearly 17 million.
+This number is expected to reach 22.1 million by 2030.1

 ACCC has partnered with the National Coalition for Cancer Survivorship (NCCS) on the Elevating Survivorship project.
 ACCC has launched a web-based survey to learn about gaps in survivorship care delivery, technical support needed to improve survivorship care, and unmet and evolving survivorship care needs of patients who have been treated with immunotherapy.

 Let’s Be Clear: Communicating to Improve the Patient Experience

 With this education initiative ACCC seeks to help cancer programs across the country to improve survivorship programming through the application of the health literacy principles.

 ACCC Metastatic Breast Cancer Project